AristidesAI/GhostAI/README.md

 #### Build 2.0.1 What needs to be implemented in this build for further testing, Not the full functionalty:

-- Procedural Maze Generation Functionality as described below, this is required for the AI functionality to work properly with the maze system.
-The AI player needs to have a full view of the maze generation and its pathways.
-The AI scripts and Maze generation scripts should talk to one another
-- AI functionality described below - In future builds we will implement a difficulty setting so this should be considered when implementing the AI in this build
-- Tagging mechanic, Tagging button, a scoring system to count the number of NPC AI Players that the Human Player has Tagged

-#### Build 3.0.1 What needs to be implemented in the next build for further testing, Not the full functionalty:

-- A timing system, Where the overall game time is measured, Appearing as a timer counting up from when the game starts, To when the last NPC AI Player is tagged and the game finishes
+- A timing system, Where the overall game time is measured, Appearing as a timer counting up from when the game starts, To when the last AI Player is tagged and the game finishes
 - UI system for basic game menu functionality, Pause & Unpause functionality, quit to main menu functionality - Main Menu.
 Start Game.
 Pause.
 Continue.
 Quit.
   - Pause Button in the top right hand corner of the screen, Highly transparent as to allow visibility of the viewscreen. coding for a "button press" animation
+- Tagging mechanic, Tagging button, a scoring system to count the number of AI Players that the Human Player has Tagged

+#### Build 3.0.1 What needs to be implemented in the next build for further testing, Not the full functionalty:

+- Procedural Maze Generation Functionality as described below, this is required for the AI functionality to work properly with the maze system.
+The AI player needs to have a full view of the maze generation and its pathways.
+The AI scripts and Maze generation scripts should talk to one another
+- AI functionality described below - In future builds we will implement a difficulty setting so this should be considered when implementing the AI in this build

 #### Build 4.0.1 What needs to be implemented for full game build functionality and publishing:

 - Player colors.
 Multiple sprite animations with different colors